“She is simply one of the rare artists who can transfix an audience by sheer personal magnetism” – Billboard, 1965

 Photos: The article; Robin Hood Dell program; 1943 magazine portrait.

-July 17, 1944: Judy went to the premiere of Since You Went Away at the Carthay Circle Theater in Los Angeles, where this photo was snapped of her with former rival Deanna Durbin and Selznick executive Henry Willson.
+July 17, 1944: Judy went to the premiere of Since You Went Away at the Carthay Circle Theater in Los Angeles, where these photos were taken of her with former rival Deanna Durbin with Selznick executive Henry Willson; and her date, Guy Madison.
+In 2020, Willson was portrayed by Jim Parsons in Ryan Murphy’s fictional “Hollywood” miniseries.

 July 17, 1946: Judy’s first work after having given birth to daughter Liza Minnelli four months prior (on March 12th) occurred when she appeared on “The Bob Crosby Show” for CBS Radio.
 She sang “I Got The Sun In The Morning” and “If I Had You.”